nkpz/RiotDispatch/README.md

 //Subscribe as an API.
 This subscriber will receive global actions and API actions. var self = RiotDispatch.api.subscriber();

-//This is triggered by a button's onclick handler in the view. self.on('getApiStuff', function() {
+//Listens for an action which is triggered by a button's onclick handler in the view. self.on('getApiStuff', function() {
     $.get('http://api.test.xyz/')
     .done(function(apiStuff) {